-We are an animal clinic, not an official boarding facility.
-We board and take care of client pets—we strive to provide the best care and compassion to every patient here.
+We are an animal hospital, not officially a boarding or kennel facility.
+We do board and take care of certain current pets.
 We understand pet parents expect us to take care of their pets as if they were our own.
 At AHBC, pets are family.

 We require reservations for boarding.
 Please call us at (919) 544-2226 to check the boarding schedule.
 We do not keep a waiting list when we are fully booked.